All-Ireland Senior Club Camogie Championship 1964: The Final

 Celtic led 2-2 at half time against a Deirdre side that was over-dependent on Sue Ward.
 A great Sue Ward goal from a 30 proved too late to make much difference.
 Una O'Connor scored three goals and Mary O'Keeffe two more as Celtic claimed the Jubilee Cup and were allowed to keep it permanently.
-Agnes Hourigan wrote in the Irish Press: The main factor in Dublin’s victory was their solid defence which was built around All-Ireland star Alice Hussey who gave a memorable display at centre back never relaxed its grip on Deridre’s attack and was as effective against the wind after the interval as it had proved in the first half.
+Agnes Hourigan wrote in the Irish Press: The main factor in Dublin’s victory was their solid defence which was built around All-Ireland star Ally Hussey who gave a memorable display at centre back never relaxed its grip on Deridre’s attack and was as effective against the wind after the interval as it had proved in the first half.
 In addition, Celtic had in Una O'Connor a forward in a class of her own.
 Though closely marked from the start, she was always the obvious threat to Deirdre’s chances, and her first half scores laid the foundations of victory.

-Aftermath
+Family links

 Celtic’s Angela Gill was a daughter of Mick Gill who won All-Ireland hurling medals with Galway and Dublin.
 Mary Casey was a sister of Bill Casey, who had won an All-Ireland football medal with Dublin in 1963.
 Claire Heffernan was a sister of star footballer and future Dublin manager Kevin Heffernan.